Western Partners With Nonprofit to Battle Food Insecurity

 In the program’s first quarter at Western, Swipe Out Hunger received donations from over 200 students, giving over 1,000 meals to students in need, according to the Housing website.

-The nonprofit provided Western with marketing, guiding pitches and ideas for best implementation, Office of Sustainability volunteer Molly Patterson said.
-Since the program began, Swipe Out Hunger has collected 2,000 donated swipes, Patterson said.
+The nonprofit provided Western with marketing, guiding pitches and ideas for best implementation, Feeding Western Coordinator Amber C. said.
+Since the program began, Swipe Out Hunger has collected 2,000 donated swipes, Amber said.

-“We just want to make college easier for students so they can focus on school, not where their next meal is coming from,” Patterson said.
+“We just want to make college easier for students so they can focus on school, not where their next meal is coming from,” Amber said.

 Swipe Out Hunger was started in 2010 by a group of friends attending the University of California, Los Angeles.